kevlozano/Redux-notes/README.md

 ## Passing the store as context

 We first tried passing the store as props to every container component but that doesn't scale well.
 The best practice is to create a Provider.
-The react feature 'context' is used here, this makes the context object available to every children.
+The react feature 'context' is used here, this makes the context object available to every children (with `const { store } = this.context;`).

 ```javascript